incloudsistemas/exhohub/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within InCloudCodile15, please send an e-mail to Vinícius C. Lemos via [contato@incloudsistemas.com.br](mailto:contato@incloudsistemas.com.br).
+If you discover a security vulnerability within ExhoEstate, please send an e-mail to Vinícius C. Lemos via [contato@incloudsistemas.com.br](mailto:contato@incloudsistemas.com.br).
 All security vulnerabilities will be promptly addressed.

-## License

-The InCloudCodile15 is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).